Robert Bunsen: Academic career

 In late 1852, Bunsen became the successor of Leopold Gmelin at the University of Heidelberg.
 There he used electrolysis to produce pure metals, such as chromium, magnesium, aluminium, manganese, sodium, barium, calcium, and lithium.
 A long collaboration with Henry Enfield Roscoe began in 1852, in which they studied the photochemical formation of hydrogen chloride (HCl) from hydrogen and chlorine.
 From this work, the reciprocity law of Bunsen and Roscoe originated.
 He discontinued his work with Roscoe in 1859 and joined Gustav Kirchhoff to study emission spectra of heated elements, a research area called spectrum analysis.
 For this work, Bunsen and his laboratory assistant, Peter Desaga, had perfected a special gas burner by 1855, which was influenced by earlier models.
-The newer design of Bunsen and Desaga, which provided a very hot and clean flame, is now called simply the "Bunsen burner", a common laboratory equipment.
+The newer design of Bunsen and Desaga, which provided a very hot and clean flame, is now called simply the "Bunsen burner", a common item of laboratory equipment.

 There had been earlier studies of the characteristic colors of heated elements, but nothing systematic.
 In the summer of 1859, Kirchhoff suggested to Bunsen that he should try to form prismatic spectra of these colors.
-By October of that year, the two scientists had invented an appropriate instrument, a prototype spectroscope.
+By October of that year, the two scientists had invented an appropriate instrument, a prototype spectroscope, an improvement of Joseph von Fraunhofer's 1814 spectroscope.
 Using it, they were able to identify the characteristic spectra of sodium, lithium, and potassium.
 After numerous laborious purifications, Bunsen proved that highly pure samples gave unique spectra.
 In the course of this work, Bunsen detected previously unknown new blue spectral emission lines in samples of mineral water from Dürkheim.
 He guessed that these lines indicated the existence of an undiscovered chemical element.
 After careful distillation of forty tons of this water, in the spring of 1860 he was able to isolate 17 grams of a new element.
 He named the element "caesium", after the Latin word for deep blue.
 The following year he discovered rubidium, by a similar process.